What Is Uterine Cancer?

 There are two major types of uterine cancer:

-Endometrial cancer (adenocarcinoma).
-Cancer that develops in the lining of the uterus, known as the endometrium; more than 95 percent of uterine cancers are endometrial cancer.
+Adenocarcinoma of the endometrium: Cancer that develops in the glands lining the uterus, known as the endometrium; more than 95 percent of uterine cancers are endometrial cancer

 Uterine cancer occurs when cells in the uterus change and grow uncontrollably, forming a mass called a tumor.

 The exact cause of uterine cancer is not yet known; however, the following factors may increase a woman's risk of developing the disease:

 - Age.
 Uterine cancer most often occurs in postmenopausal women over age 50

 - Genetics.
 Uterine cancer may run in families with many family members diagnosed with uterine or colon cancer (Lynch Syndrome)